 This BIOSD also allows cross-comparison of attempts/templates of ordered pairs if there is no explicit reason that this cross-comparison hinders the accuracy of the result of performance testing.
-Cross-comparison of attempts/templates of ordered pairs allows to compare between user A's template and user B's sample and user A's sample and user B's template separately.
-However, if the TOE's verification algorithm is symmetric and make no distinction between the ordered pairs, this assumption can't be used.
+Cross-comparison of attempts/templates of ordered pairs allows the comparison between user A's template and user B's sample and user A's sample and user B's template separately.
+However, if the TOE's verification algorithm is symmetric and make no distinction between the ordered pairs, this assumption can not be used.
+The type of verification algorithm used by the TOE is reported in the developer's performance report Section 7.3.1, "Overview of the performance testing".